 What we found

-Front brakes measured 2mm.
-That means they’ll be due at the next service, not today.
-Rear brakes measured 3mm.
-Those have about two services left in them.
-Neither measurement is “urgent.”
+Front brakes measured 2mm, which means they’ll be due at the next service, not today.
+Rear brakes measured 3mm, so those have about two services left in them.
+Neither one is “urgent.”
 The car still had plenty of safe braking ahead.

-Tires measured 7/32″ on the front and 5/32″ on the rear.
-Our tech’s note was direct: “Don’t know why Les Schwab says you needed new tires, they all look fine.”
+The tires measured 7/32″ on the front and 5/32″ on the rear.
+Our tech’s note was blunt: “Don’t know why Les Schwab says you needed new tires, they all look fine.”
 The legal minimum is 2/32″.
-These tires had more than double that on the rears and triple on the fronts.
+In other words, these tires had more than double that on the rears and triple on the fronts.

 What actually needed attention

-The 12v battery was failing.
-The positive post was leaking and causing corrosion on the terminals.
-It failed the load test, measuring below the minimum CCA rating for the vehicle.
-We replaced it.
+The real problem was the 12v battery.
+The positive post was leaking and corroding the terminals, and it failed the load test, measuring below the minimum CCA rating for the vehicle.
+So we replaced it.

-We also found three burned-out bulbs (license plate and both front park lights), a dirty cabin filter, and an oil filter leak from whoever did the last oil change.
+While we were at it, we also found three burned-out bulbs (the license plate and both front park lights), a dirty cabin filter, and an oil filter leak from whoever did the last oil change.
 The oil drain plug was wet too.
-We told her to take it back to the oil change shop for those.
+We told her to take it back to that oil change shop for those.

 The numbers

-Katy’s bill with us: $418.57.
+Katy’s bill with us came to $418.57.
 That covered the inspection, the battery replacement, and the bulbs.
 The brakes and tires Les Schwab called urgent?
-Not due yet.
+Still not due.

 What this means for you

-“Urgent” is a word that gets used a lot in auto repair, and it doesn’t always mean what you think.
+“Urgent” is a word that gets thrown around a lot in auto repair, and it doesn’t always mean what you think.
 At 47,000 miles, brakes and tires should have plenty of life left on most vehicles.
-When a tire shop tells you everything needs replacing immediately, consider who’s telling you and what they sell.
+So when a tire shop tells you everything needs replacing right now, it’s worth considering who’s telling you and what they sell.

-Katy did the right thing.
-She didn’t argue.
-She didn’t panic.
-She got a second opinion from a shop her family trusted.
-That second opinion saved her from replacing brakes and tires that weren’t due yet, and caught a failing battery that Les Schwab didn’t mention.
+In the end, Katy did the right thing.
+She didn’t argue, and she didn’t panic.
+She simply got a second opinion from a shop her family trusted.
+That second opinion saved her from replacing brakes and tires that weren’t due yet — and it caught a failing battery that Les Schwab never mentioned.